MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/devops-teams-topologies.md

 ### Define functions for Enabling teams

-The following list presents a recommended set of functions for a enabling teams responsible for XXXX:
+The following list presents a recommended set of functions for an enabling team responsible for XXXX:

 - Define horizontal (cross-function) guidance and capabilities that can help acquire the right expertise across the organization, which ensures alignment with the overall target cloud operating model, such as DevOps.
 - Support, train and coach other teams to acquire the right level of expertise.